DanJeffries/Incremental/README.md

 The workflows for each module are essentially the same (and very simple):

-1. Takes as input, file or directory paths to the input for that module and the parameter values for the parameters to test.
+1. Takes as input, file or directory paths required for the Stacks module and the parameter values for the parameters to be tested.
-2. The module will then constuct and execute Stacks commands.
+2. The module will then constuct and execute Stacks commands, saving commands and log files.
 3. The module parses various Stacks outputs and creates informative plots for the user.

 The plots for each module should give the user an idea of how their data behaves in response to which parameters, and should allow them to make informed decisions on parameter values for their final analyses.